 Here are some ideas to help you experience Ards and North Down from the comfort of your home

-With enhanced restrictions in Northern Ireland for a 6-week period from Saturday 26 December, we have to stay safe and stay at home.
+With enhanced restrictions in Northern Ireland, we have to stay safe and stay at home.
 However, we look forward to welcoming you back to discover all we have to offer when the time is right, in the meantime here are some ideas to experience the area from home.

 For up to date information on restrictions please check the NI Executive website.